 Kimchi is elevated even further when it's combined with rice and fried.
 It's a taste and textural explosion.
 A heady, hearty and utterly delicious combo.

 The key to this Korean fried rice recipe is not only the kimchi, but the leftover rice.
 Rice that has cooled and dried out a little is perfect for absorbing the sauce without just turning into mush.
 I will never really have leftover rice because I'm greedy, so I will purposely make a pan of rice the night before and when its cooked, spread onto a baking sheet, cover and refrigerate until I need it.
 I'll also order a couple extra portions when ordering Asian food and force myself not to eat it.
+The rice I love to use for this is Nishiki Medium Grain.
+It holds its shape and is a great option.

 Kimchi bacon fried rice - I think you'll love it.